jamesmnixon/HubitatCustom/README.md

 # HubitatCustom

+## Known Problems

+There are a number of problems with devices that have endpoints and which have been included using S2 security.
+I'll get them fixed, but it may take a little bit of time . . .

 ## Current Plans . . .
 Feb.
 23, 2021: Update - Code has been reworked with a focuse on better Endpoint handling and improved concurrency handling.
 Next significant updates will be after Hubitat release 2.2.6